 Executive Resume Phrases to Avoid – Say THIS, not THAT

-As an executive, I’m sure you’ve had a resume or two come across your desk filled with cliches and overused buzz words.
-When we hear the same executive resume phrases and claims over and over, we begin to tune them out, and all the resumes blend together.
+As a top professional, I’m sure you’ve had a resume or two come across your desk filled with cliches and overused buzzwords.
+When we repeatedly hear the same executive resume phrases and claims, we tune them out, and all the resumes blend together.

 There are times in life when we want to follow the crowd and times in life when we want to STAND OUT, rise above, and position ourselves as unique individuals.
 (Like when you’re fighting with hundreds of other qualified job applicants for only ONE coveted leadership position).